 This handbook is prepared for the students Albany State University's Department of Nursing, under the Darton College of Health Professions, to provide information related primarily to the baccalaureate program in nursing.
 Policies set forth in this handbook are reviewed and refined each year based on national standards, safety standards, curriculum review, clinical agencies policies, and input from constituents of interest.
 Policies are subject to review and revision by the faculty of the Department of Nursing at any time deemed advisable and appropriate for student success.
 The content within this handbook is considered supplementary to policies and procedures detailed in the Albany State University Academic Catalog and the Student Code of Conduct, and students are expected to read, understand, comply with, and adhere to the contents contained within each of these documents.
-Reference to general University Academic Catalog and in the Student Code of Conduct.
+Reference to general University policies can be found across the Albany State University website, in the Albany State University Academic Catalog and in the Student Code of Conduct.